apache/doris/docs/en/administrator-guide/config/fe_config.md

 The function is still in the experimental stage, so the default value is false.

 ### `default_db_data_quota_bytes`

 Used to set default database data quota size, default is 1T.

+### 'default_max_filter_ratio'

+Used to set default max filter ratio of load Job.
+It will be overridden by 'max_filter_ratio' of the load job properties，default value is 0, value range 0-1.